-The fourth test, the t-statistical test, was conducted on the independent variable, company age (AGE), specifically in the telecommunications sector.
+The fourth test, the t-statistical test, was conducted on the independent variable, namely company age (AGE), specifically in the context of the telecommunications sector.
 The analysis results show that the company's age has a probability value of 0.000, which is smaller than the significance value of 0.05.
-Thus, it can be concluded that H_4 (alternative hypothesis) is accepted and H_0 (null hypothesis) is rejected, indicating that the variable company age significantly affects profitability in the telecommunications sector.
+Thus, it can be concluded that Ha (alternative hypothesis) is accepted and H0 (null hypothesis) is rejected, indicating that the variable company age significantly affects profitability in the telecommunications sector.